alastair-thomas/Cascadia/Timeline Semester 2.md

-# Sprint 2024 Semester Timeline
+# Spring 2024 Semester Timeline

-Here is the timeline, to get the masters thesis finished by June 1st (Actually 3rd I think).
+Here is the timeline, to get the masters thesis finished by June 1st (Technically the 3rd but I will be done by the 1st).

 ## Week 2
 - Get results using simple mesh